Crafting a Winning Social Media Marketing Plan for Your Travel Agency

 Boost for Action

-When you boost a post, you're not just looking for likes and shares; you're aiming for a specific action.
+Even your top performing posts will have a limited reach, because there is just so much content to compete with.
+Therefor boosting post is an essential instrument in your social media plan.
+To decide when to boost a post, you're not just looking for likes and shares; you're aiming for a specific action.
 Whether it's to visit your website, sign up for a newsletter, or book a trip, make sure your boosted post has a clear call to action.

 Target Your Audience